IzumiSatoshi/Few-Shot-Patch-Based-Training/README.md

 	--framegap 5
 	--precision detailed
 ```
+### the terminal will pause after processing the frames and folders, you can then take the frames from the folder it tells you to take them from and apply a style to those and then export the frames to the folder it tells you, then press enter a couple times to resume the script :)

 ### if you want to process a video but it has scene changes I recommend this tool for splitting the video into pieces

 ### http://scenedetect.com/en/latest/